-Patients with diabetes have higher death rates than people who do not have diabetes regardless of sex, age, or other factors.
-Heart disease and stroke are the leading causes of death in these patients.
+People with diabetes have higher death rates than people who do not have diabetes regardless of sex, age, or other factors.
+Heart disease and stroke are the leading causes of death in these people.
 All lifestyle and medical efforts should be made to reduce the risk for these conditions.

 People with type 2 diabetes are also at risk for nerve damage (neuropathy) and abnormalities in both small and large blood vessels (vascular injuries) that occur as part of the diabetic disease process.
 Such abnormalities produce complications over time in many organs and structures in the body.
 Although these complications tend to be more serious in type 1 diabetes, they still are of concern in type 2 diabetes.

 Diabetic nephropathy is the leading cause of end-stage renal disease (ESRD).
 If the kidneys fail, dialysis is required.
-Symptoms of kidney failure may include swelling in the feet and ankles, itching, fatigue, and pale skin color.
+Symptoms of kidney failure may include:

 Autonomic neuropathy can cause: